A Guy Like You

 "A Guy Like You" is a song from Disney's 1996 film The Hunchback of Notre Dame.
 It is performed by the three gargoyles as they try to console Quasimodo.
-The song was also featured in the German stage musical version, but was replaced with Flight into Egypt for the North American Stage Production.
+The song was also featured in the German stage musical version, but was replaced with "Flight into Egypt" for the North American stage production.

 Production

-Stephen Schwartz explained that the songwriters were not sure about the assignment, but agreed to it, noting that it turned into A Guy Like You which made it into the final film.
+Stephen Schwartz explained that the songwriters were not sure about the assignment, but agreed to it, noting that it turned into "A Guy Like You", which made it into the final film.

 Mary Wickes, the voice actress for the gargoyle Laverne, was sick with the illness that led to her death during some re-recordings of the song.
+While Jane Withers voiced Laverne's remaining dialogue, Broadway actress Mary Stout provided additional re-recorded singing.

 Synopsis

 According to The Washington Post, "the song encourages Quasi in his wrongheaded pursuit of Gypsy dancer Esmeralda."

 Composition

 The song has "Broadway pizazz".
 It has been described as "sprightly" and "this show's answer to 'Be Our Guest'."
 Indianapolis Star describes it as a "peppy tune of encouragement".